byrd-laif/soilMakers/readme.md

 [**Soil Makers Projects and Events On *Open Collective**](https://opencollective.com/soil-makers)

-Open Micro Financing and Payment Management Tools: **Open Collective** provides transparency, so everyone can see; where funds come from, for what and whom it goes to and the results it produces.
-(Within varying degrees of access and visability.)
+***Open Collective**- Open Micro Financing and Payment Management Tools with integrated and purposeful transparency, so everyone can see; where funds come from, for what and whom it goes to and the results it produces.
+(Within varying degrees of access and visibility.)

 ### *Soil Makers ~ *Salon Circle**